mike-babb/mike-babb.github.io/_posts/2022-02-01-how-i-finished_part_3.md

 Alternatively, do not be precious about the text.
 Shunt what doesn't work into a document that you could come back to later.
 Just put text down.
 My as-submitted dissertation clocks in at 51K words, excluding references.
 I have another document called "extra_text.docx" that features an additional 25K words.
 So, an additional half-dissertation.
 Thoughts and ideas that didn't make the cut.
 I do not lament that extra work.
 That extra work was necessary to sharpen my thoughts and help me articulate my ideas.

 Somedays, I was stuck and I just start describing a graphic I made.
 Or I would articulate some aspect of my data.
-Or, if I felt brave, I would start a lit-review from memory and write a chronological overview of the methods and theoretical subject matter of my data.
+Or, if I felt brave, I would start a lit-review from memory and write a chronological overview of the methods and theoretical subject matter of my topic.
 Some text is better than no text.

+I am putting this piece of advice in to practice with this blog.
+As I look over these posts, I will no doubt see errors and unclear sentences.
+And I will fix those.
+This medium allows for iteration and so I will take advantage of that by publishing and editing in real-time.

 _Just.
 Write._